-Hair restoration is a minor surgical procedure intended to address male pattern baldness.
-Hair transplantation moves grafts of hair from the back and sides of the head to bald areas of the front of the scalp.
+Hair restoration describes procedures that address pattern baldness in both male and female patients.
+The most effective method of filling in balding areas is transplantation, a minor surgical procedure during which grafts are moved from the back and sides of the head to balding areas of the scalp.

 Your Consultation for Hair Restoration in Memphis